- Guided tour

 Main sites we visit

-Longues Sur Mer, Arromanches, Gold Beach and Ryes Commonwealth War Cemetery.
+Longues Sur Mer (German gun battery), Mulberry Harbour, Gold Beach and Ryes Commonwealth War Cemetery.

 - Maximum of 15 clients per tour